cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 ## <a id='warden'></a>Warden  ##
 > Warden is a framework within Cloud Foundry for creating and managing isolated environments on Unix.
-Warden provides an API and a command line interface.
+Warden provides an API and a command line interface for creating and managing containers within a VM.
 Containers created by Warden can be limited in terms of network access as well as CPU, memory, and disk usage.

 ## <a id='yaml'></a> YAML ##